tobyhodges/probable-enigma/episodes/04-data-repositories.md

 > ## Let's check a public general record and what makes it FAIR
 >
 > Have a look at the following record for a dataset in Zenodo repository:
+> Boehm et al. (2020).
+Confocal micrographs and complete dataset of neuromuscular junction morphology of pelvic limb muscles of the pig (Sus scrofa) [Data set].
+In Journal of Anatomy (Vol. 237, Number 5, pp. 827–836).
+Zenodo.
 > [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5045374.svg)](https://doi.org/10.5281/zenodo.5045374)
 > What elements make it FAIR?
 > Let's go through each of the [FAIR principles](https://www.go-fair.org/fair-principles):